DavidKrau/terraform-provider-simplemdm/docs/data-sources/device_profiles.md

 page_title: "simplemdm_device_profiles Data Source - simplemdm"
 subcategory: ""
 description: |-
   Retrieves the list of profiles directly assigned to a device.
+Note: Profiles assigned through groups are not included.
 ---

 # simplemdm_device_profiles (Data Source)

 Retrieves the list of profiles directly assigned to a device.
+Note: Profiles assigned through groups are not included.

 ## Example Usage